-Before coming to the Academy, he was the Head Coach at the Lone Star Fencing Center in Dallas, Texas.
+Before coming to the Academy, Salem was the head coach at the Lone Star Fencing Center in Dallas, Texas.
 He founded the center in 1989 and developed fencers from the novice skill level to the advanced competitor, including United States National Team members.
 During his time at Lone Star, Salem was also the fencing coach for the St. Mark’s School in Dallas.

-Salem has been a member of the US Fencing Coaches Association’s Certification and Accreditation Board.
-He is currently the USFCA President.
+Salem has been a member of the U.S. Fencing Coaches Association’s (USFCA) Certification and Accreditation Board.
+He was the USFCA president from 2009-2015.